 Starting Locs can be the best hair decision for many people.
-However, it may start to become challenging if you are unsure about how to properly care for your locs.
+However, it may start to become challenging if you are unsure about how to wash starter Locs or even just how to properly care for your Locs.

-Washing your starter dreadlocks is a big part of caring for them.
-In this article, I will give you a few tips on how to wash starter locs.
+Washing your starter dreadlocks is a big part of caring for your hair.
+In fact, washing is the starting point of basic Locs care.
+Before you even consider how to retwist your starter Locs, you need to have the washing aspect down.
+In this article, I will give you a few tips on how to wash starter Locs.

 How To Wash Starter Locs